parlaynu/pi-camviewer/README.md

 ![MainWindow](docs/main-window.png "Main Window")

 You can toggle between fitting the image by cropping and scaling.
 You can also manually adjust the exposure and the focus (if you have one of the v3 camera modules).
-The controls are all available in the menus with shortcuts
+The controls are all available in the menus with shortcuts.

+There is also a histogram view.
+It generates the histogram based on the central window of the image.
+I find it useful (sometimes) when manually setting the exposure,

 ## Optional Setup